China youth unemployment hits high as recovery falters

 "This, coupled with earlier trade, inflation and credit reports, reaffirmed our view that the underlying growth momentum is still very weak," she added.

+Global demand for Chinese goods has fallen significantly.
+There are also concerns over ballooning local government debt and the housing market.

-Youth employment is being closely watched by economists as a record 11.58 million university graduates are expected to enter the Chinese job market this year.
+Youth employment is being closely watched by economists as a record 11.58 million university graduates are expected to enter the Chinese jobs market this year.

 The unemployment rate for urban youth has been climbing for several months.
 This is due to factors including a mismatch between what graduates were trained to do and the jobs currently available.